Skip to main content

 Northern Norway

-Lyngen, known as “The alps by the ocean”, has a given place on the international extreme wilderness map.
-It is a paradise for both traditional and modern adventures in nature: from fishing, hunting and classic mountaineering to extreme skiing, diving and hang-gliding
+Lyngen, known as “The Alps by the sea”,firmly belongs on the international extreme wilderness map.
+It's a paradise for both traditional and modern adventures in nature: from fishing, hunting ,and classic mountaineering to ski touring, biking, diving, and hang gliding.

 Northern Norway